• Family activities

 20. Plan a treasure hunt

 Hide a treat somewhere in your local area or in your back garden and draw a map so your kids will know where to look.
-You can use this simple mappy treasure hunt, or if you're after something more advanced, check out our beginner's guide to geocaching.
+You can use a simple mappy treasure hunt, or if you’re after something more advanced, check out our beginner’s guide to geocaching.

 autumn leaves